Basic Principle of Depreciation

 One last note about depreciation, this concerns land.
 In the mindset of both accountants and the Internal Revenue Service, land can not be used up or decrease in value over time.
 It has historically maintained its value.
 Therefore, land can not be depreciated.
 Furthermore land purchased for the purpose of mining or drilling has a separate system for determining the consumption of the natural resources (coal, ore, and other natural resources) located on the land.
 The process is called ‘Depletion’.

 The book depreciation should match the best and most appropriate method given the nature of the industry, asset and its utility (usage).
 If depreciation is overstated, the profit is lower and this can mislead a reader of the financial reports.
 On the flip side, understated depreciation overstates profit and overstates the asset’s value on the balance sheet.
 Remember the goal is to FAIRLY present the value of the fixed assets.
-So use the most appropriate method to value each fixed asset of the business.
+Use the most appropriate method to value each fixed asset of the business.

 Summary – Depreciation